-Lower & Middle School Student Dress Attire Guidelines
+Middle School Student Dress Attire Guidelines

 All students are expected to dress in a manner that exhibits good taste, personal cleanliness, and respect for their appearance, reputation, and the image they project for the Academy.
-Uniforms are mandatory Monday through Thursday and optional on Fridays, for all Pre-K3 through 8th grade students.
-On Fridays, students may wear uniforms, Sunday best, or OMA spirit wear (see below for a description of acceptable Sunday best and spirit wear) and bottoms that are appropriate.
-No gym shorts, sweatpants, spandex, or sleeveless shirts.
+Uniforms are mandatory Monday through Thursday (including half days) and optional on Fridays, for all 6th through 8th grade students.
+On Fridays, students may wear uniforms or OMA spirit wear (see below for a description of acceptable Sunday best and spirit wear) and bottoms that are appropriate.
+No gym shorts, sweatpants, spandex, jogger, or sleeveless shirts.
 Students improperly dressed will be sent to the Dean's office where an appropriate change of clothing may be offered, or parents will be called to provide appropriate clothing.
 The student will remain in the Dean's office until the clothing arrives.
-The uniform bottoms will consist of khaki and classic navy pants; khaki and classic navy shorts; skirts (khaki, classic navy, or classic navy large plaid), and jumpers (khaki, classic navy, classic navy plaid, or classic navy large plaid).
+The uniform bottoms will consist of classic khaki and navy pants; classic khaki and navy shorts; skirts (classic khaki, classic navy, or classic navy large plaid), and jumpers (classic khaki, classic navy, classic navy plaid, or classic navy large plaid).
 Socks, leggings, and tights will consist of solid colors of red, white, or classic navy.
 The uniform tops will have the OMA approved Word Mark and consist of blouses, polos and oxford shirts (approved colors are red, white, classic navy).
 Boy's and girl's uniform polo shirts may be un-tucked and the uniform oxford shirts/blouses are required to be tucked in.
 Although the khaki and classic navy bottoms may be purchased from any vendor, Lands' End is the only authorized vendor for all school logo approved tops.
 Their website is www.landsend.com/school.
 Sweaters and hoodies worn throughout the school day or in classrooms must have OMA, the Oak Mountain Academy Word Mark or Warrior Head with the official school logo, OMA school sports branded hoodies, or basic hoodie/sweater with no commercial logo larger than one inch - approved colors are red, white, classic navy.
-Hemlines for skirts, shorts, and dresses must be no shorter than 2 inches above the middle of the knee when the student stands upright.
-Leggings, jeggings, and/or pants made of elastic material are permitted only when worn with a top that reaches no shorter than 2 inches above the middle of the knee when the student stands upright.
-Girls should wear playground appropriate garments under skirts/dresses when participating in physical activity.
+Hemlines for skirts, shorts, and dresses must be the appropriate length which is defined as to the end of the longest fingertip with the arm fully extended.
+This applies to boys' shorts as well.
+Leggings, jeggings, and/or pants made of elastic material are permitted only when worn with a top fully covering front top/back mid-section that extends below the hip.
 Gloves, socks, scarves, etc. should not be distracting to the uniform or to others.
 For safety reasons, it is required that shoes have closed backs or have straps (any type flip-flops are prohibited).
 Students must wear shoes appropriate for the activity in which they will participate (gym shoes for P.E., closed toe shoes for the playground, science lab, etc.).
 For grades 6-8 student-athletes may wear their school approved team shirt with standard uniform bottoms on the day of their sporting event.